Fluvian/lzkn64/README.md

 ### Sliding Window Copy

 This is the sliding window copy mode, it copies already decompressed bytes from the decompressed buffer by using a displacement value specified by the command and using that as an offset to go backwards into the buffer.
-At that point it go forwards and start to copy bytes for the specified length in the command.
+Afterwards it goes forwards and starts to append bytes for the specified length in the command to the front of the buffer.

 ```
 Size: 16 bits